MTV Flux: Website

-The MTV Flux website allows users to register and create a unique web page in the style of social networking sites like MySpace.
-This page allows users create avatars and upload pictures and video.
+The now defunct MTV Flux website allowed users to register and create a unique web page in the style of social networking sites like MySpace.
+This page also allowed users to create avatars as well as upload pictures and video.

 Closure

 On 21 January 2008 AGB Nielsen Media Research announced for BARB subscribers that MTV Flux would be rebranded as MTV One +1 on 1 February 2008.
 MTV Flux ceased at 6am with MTV One +1 launching at 12noon on the same day.